-Here we have collected all required information to help you know which fish in India are good for you during pregnancy and breastfeeding or for baby after you decide to introduce fish to baby.
-If you are a non vegetarian then you should not miss this super healthy food for you and baby.
-But selecting a safe to eat fish is more important.
+Here we have collected all the required information to help you know which fish in India is good for you during pregnancy and breastfeeding or for the baby after you decide to introduce fish to the baby.
+If you are a non-vegetarian then you should not miss this super healthy food for you and the baby.
+But, selecting a safe-to-eat fish is more important.

-Because of containing essential amino acids, fish consumed in even small quantity can improve quality of dietary protein.
+Because of containing essential amino acids, fish consumed in even a small quantity can improve the quality of dietary protein.
 Only vegetables in diet cannot provide you enough of nutrients.

 Does that mean any fish with good fatty acid is good for you and your baby?
-Answer is NO!!!
+The answer is NO!!!

-For pregnant women, breastfeeding mothers and babies its very important that you select right fish.
-Don’t just look for source of vital nutrient Omega3 fatty acids but consider other harmful factor to avoid.
-You need to select right fish especially considering the Mercury content of fish.
+For pregnant women, breastfeeding mothers and babies it’s very important that you select the right fish.
+Don’t just look for the source of vital nutrient Omega3 fatty acids but consider other harmful factor to avoid also.
+You need to select the right fish especially considering the Mercury content of the fish.
 Mercury is called as nerve poison.
-Children are more sensitive to it compared to adults.
-Therefore the fish which contain mercury are prohibited to babies, pregnant women and breastfeeding mothers.
+Children are more sensitive to it compared to the adults.
+Therefore, the fish which contains mercury is prohibited to the babies, pregnant women and breastfeeding mothers.
 You can introduce fish to your baby once she is around 9 months old.
-But you should confirm with your doctor before you start to include fish in baby food.
+But, you should confirm with your doctor before you start to include fish in baby’s food.